 Fibreglass pools generally require the lowest maintenance and lifetime costs in comparison to its counterparts.
 The make-up of the surface inhibits the growth of algae meaning less money is spent on chemicals.

 No money needs to be invested in resurfacing or replacing the liner.

 Once you have the shell, it should withstand a lifetime of use.
-Moreover, a fiberglass pool requires minimal time for install.
+Moreover, a fibreglass pool requires minimal time to install.
 Once the hole is dug, the shell is dropped in and Bob’s your uncle.